Active Directory

 3. User will be removed from any other group

-Defining multiple separate Active Directories to be used
+Defining Multiple Separate Active Directories to be Used

 If one has a setup where users defined in multiple separate (different users) Active Directories need to be using myDBR, one can define additional Active Directory entry points.
 If more than one is defined, the user's login screen will show a popup of available Active Directories.
-One can name the default Active Directory in mydbr/user/defaults.php with the definition:
+One can name the default Active Directory in mydbr/ with the definition:

 $mydbr_defaults['active_directory']['visible_name'] = 'Primary one';

-To add additional Active Directories, one can use the `$mydbr_defaults['active_directory']['extra_domains']` array in mydbr/user/defaults.php.
+To add additional Active Directories, one can use the `$mydbr_defaults['active_directory']['extra_domains']` array in mydbr/.
 Each array element represents a Active Directory.
 To make sure user names will be unique inside myDBR, make sure to use different mydbr_username-values for each AD.
 The format allows also additional text in the field.
 For example value 'US1:{sAMAccountName}' might produce a username 'US1:user'.
 All array fields are mandatory.

 $mydbr_defaults['active_directory']['extra_domains'] = array(